My Heckscher Story

 The Heckscher Museum commemorates the fascinating people, events, and art that define the Museum’s first 100 years.
 Tell us about your own special moment / memory at the Museum!
-Share your story and photos here, and you may be featured below, on our social media channels, and in the Museum during the upcoming exhibition!
+Share your story and photos here, and you may be featured below and on our social media channels!

 John Coraor, Ph.D.

 Former Museum Director, Current Trustee & Interim Director

 “Undoubtedly every person who experiences the Heckscher Museum of Art comes away with a uniquely personal perception of what the Heckscher means to them.
 For some visitors it is an opportunity to see new and interesting artwork on exhibit.
 For others it is a place to visit old favorites from the Museum’s permanent collection.
 Some patrons may be more interested in learning new things at the Museum’s public programs, while many are attracted to the social ambiance of its exhibition openings and special events.
 For an artist whose work is on exhibit, the Museum may be an important source of validation, generating feelings of pride and accomplishment.
 Indeed, all of these are, and should be, elements of the Heckscher experience.

 For me personally, however, as someone who had the privilege to serve as the Heckscher’s Executive Director for 12 years from 1988-2000, the Heckscher shall always be a place of collective accomplishment by a team of committed people.
 It is where docents, other volunteers, Trustees, staff, artists, collectors, program presenters, members, and donors each have an important role in collectively making the Heckscher ‘a leading source of artistic inspiration for Long Island and the region.'”